Black Women Want To Design A Better Backstage

 “

 Backstage shouldn’t be where the learning starts.
-Fashion Week is like the playoffs — you can’t get there without practicing, and you shouldn’t be there without practice first."
+Fashion Week is like the playoffs — you can’t get there without practising, and you shouldn’t be there without practise first."

 Lacy Redway